01Matrix/MAE_COVID19/PRETRAIN.md

 ## Pre-training MAE_COVID19

-To pre-train ViT-Base with **one-node training**, run the following on 1 node with 8 GPUs:
+To pre-train ViT-Base with **single-node training**, run the following on 1 node with 8 GPUs:
 ```
 #!/bin/bash